-Barry Werbin is counsel at Herrick, Feinstein LLP and a member of its Intellectual Property Group.
-Barry concentrates his practice in intellectual property and online issues (including trademarks, trade dress, copyrights, unfair competition, false advertising, publicity and privacy rights, trade secrets, domain name issues and UDRP arbitrations, digital rights protection, trademark and content licensing, Internet and traditional marketing and sponsorship agreements, publishing, due diligence and exploitation rights) and technology (including software licensing and development, IT support agreements, web-site development and hosting, and data and computer security breaches).
+Barry Werbin is counsel at Herrick, Feinstein LLP and a member of its Intellectual Property and Art Law Groups.
+Barry concentrates his practice in intellectual property and online issues (including copyrights, trademarks, trade dress, unfair competition, false advertising, publicity and privacy rights, trade secrets, domain name disputes, digital rights protection, trademark and content licensing, online contracting, marketing and sponsorship agreements, publishing, due diligence and exploitation rights) and technology (including software licensing and development, SaaS agreements, IT support, web-site development and hosting, and data and computer security breaches).
 Barry handles infringement and other complex commercial litigation and a broad variety of IP-related transactional matters.

-Barry was Chair of the Copyright & Literary Property Committee of the New York City Bar Association 2010-2013.
-From 2010 - 2013 he was a member of the INTA's Online Use/Web 2.0 Working Group, which studied brands in social media.
-Barry serves as Co-Chair of the NY State Bar EASL Section's Publicity, Privacy and Media Committee, and is a member of the EASL Executive Committee.
-Barry also lectures on copyright law at St. John's Law School and Brooklyn Law School, and has lectured on Internet law at Parsons School of Design.
+Barry is Co-Chair of the New York Chapter of the Copyright Society of the USA, and was Chair of the Copyright & Literary Property Committee of the New York City Bar Association 2010-2013.
+Barry serves as Co-Chair of the NY State Bar Association EASL Section's Publicity, Privacy and Media Committee, and is a member of the EASL Executive Committee.
+Barry is a member of the INTA's Bulletin Committee.
+Barry lectures on copyright law at St. John's Law School and Brooklyn Law School, and is a member of the Fordham Art Law Society Alumni Advisory Committee.

 Outstanding and informative presentation

 A concise, comprehensive, worthwhile, well-presented program.
 A home run!
 Grateful for the supplemental article (Barry Werbin, Ensuring Enforceability of Online E-Commerce Agreements, Vol. 34, No. 1 NYSBA Inside 45- 52 (Spr.-Sum.
 2016)) and its extensive endnotes.